nikaakin/terminal-path-manager/README.md

 - instead of `/home/user/Desktop/nodejs/terminal-path-manager/index.js` you should put your path to the index.js file.

 5\.
-Update `change_dir.sh` paths output for fuzzy finder.
+Update `index.sh` paths output for fuzzy finder.
 If you only want to search through the paths you have added with cli then remove:

 - `$(find ~/Desktop -mindepth 1 -maxdepth 2 -type d)`